Purple shore crab: Distribution and habitat

 The purple shore crab is most commonly found sheltering under rocks and in seaweed within the inter-tidal and sub-tidal regions along the western coast of North America.
 The purple shore crab's distribution ranges from Alaska to Baja California in Mexico but it is uncommon to find the purple shore crab south of Morro Bay, in central California.
 H. nudus strongly prefers semi-protected and protected rocky coasts and bays, and can commonly be found in tide pools, swift water, and under large boulders.
 Less commonly, H. nudus can be found under driftwood or in salt marshes.
-Despite the increase in anthropogenic plastic waste pollution in inter-tidal zones, H. nudus has been shown to generally avoid plastic, glass, and styrofoam shelters when able and insteads prefers natural shelters.
+Despite the increase in anthropogenic plastic waste pollution in inter-tidal zones, H. nudus has been shown to generally avoid plastic, glass, and styrofoam shelters when able and instead prefers natural shelters.
 The crabs have been observed sheltering on acrylic surfaces, however.
 Unlike other members of the Hemigrapsus genus, the purple shore crab does not live in burrows.
 H. nudus can tolerate temperatures up to 33.6 C but prefers colder environments.
 Generally, H. nudus avoids temperatures above 26.9 C and strongly prefers water temperatures of 17 C.